W427697/Discord-/MIGRATION.md

 export const MyStory: StoryFn = () => <div />;
 ```

-This change was done to improve the experience of writing CSF3 stories, which the recommended way of writing stories in 7.0.:
+This change was done to improve the experience of writing CSF3 stories, which is the recommended way of writing stories in 7.0:

 ```js
 import type { Story } from '@storybook/react';